-Still mystified by the ancient history of Siem Reap, where I had just spent three days temple hopping in a tuk tuk and indulging in fine Khmer cuisine, I was eagerly awaiting my journey south to Battambang.
+Still mystified by the ancient history of Siem Reap, where I had just spent three days temple hopping in a tuk-tuk and indulging in fine Khmer cuisine, I was eagerly awaiting my journey south to Battambang.

-Unlike travel within its big and burly neighbouring countries, domestic flights in Cambodia are less than desirable due to its small size, and consequently, busses have become the transport of choice.
+Unlike travel within its big and burly neighbouring countries, domestic flights in Cambodia are less than desirable due to its small size, and consequently, buses have become the transport of choice.
 (Now we can apply for a Cambodia Visa online)

 In true fashion, however, I chose the most inefficient and non-economical mode of transport possible.
 Rather than take a four-hour bus ride for $6, I chose an eight-hour boat ride for $25.
-In my defence, I had heard rumblings that the Slow Boat from Siem Reap to Battambang was the best way to go, however I didn’t learn why until a few hours into my journey…
+In my defence, I had heard rumblings that the Slow Boat from Siem Reap to Battambang was the best way to go.
+However, I didn’t learn why until a few hours into my journey…

 I set out for an authentic Cambodian Adventure

 After purchasing a boat ticket at my hostel, I, along with my oversized backpack, made my way down to the dock on a typical sweltering hot Siem Reap morning.
 I slithered my way to the front of the queue and began to look around for large boats or ferries, but could only see what I considered to be fisherman’s boats – shallow, long, wooden boats.